+Figure 1.
+Landscape for VR [21].

-David Burden stated that it is easy to create high-quality panoramic content and it is easy to render it on cheaper devices, but such content lacks interactivity.
-On the other hand, a three-dimensional, modelled scene allows for creating much better interactivity and immersion but requires expensive headsets and the computer, because rendering is computationaly expensive.
+David Burden suggested that it is easy to create high-quality static panoramic content, and it is easy to render it on cheaper devices, but such content lacks interactivity.
+On the other hand, a three-dimensional, modelled scene allows for creating much better interactivity and immersion, but requires expensive headsets and a computer, because rendering is computationally expensive.
 Also, the creation of the three-dimensional scene requires more effort.
-One of the main differences between mentioned types of virtual realityVR content is that virtual realityVR devices allow natural movement within modelled world.
+One of the main differences between panoramic and modelled content is that VR devices allow natural movement within a modelled world.
 This feature has a significant impact on immersion.
 Therefore our goal is to improve the immersion of two-dimensional content by applying different locomotion methods designed for that content.
-The study is intended to evaluate the usability and the sense of the presence of a locomotion method that uses panoramic video content for rendering virtual realityVR.
+The study is intended to evaluate the usability and the sense of the presence of a locomotion method that uses panoramic video content for rendering VR.

-The effects caused by a sense of presence have been investigated for some time already, however, the emergence of new VR technologies, increased availability of VR devices and their prevalence.
-The latest technical and interaction advancements within the virtual reality (VR) field have marked a new era, not only for VR but also for VR locomotion.
+The effects caused by a sense of presence have been investigated for some time already.
+However, the emergence of new VR technologies increased the availability of VR devices and their prevalence.
+The latest technical and interaction advancements within the VR field have marked a new era not only for VR but also for VR locomotion.
 In this era, well-established, prevalent VR locomotion techniques are mostly used as points of comparison for benchmarking new VR locomotion designs [1].

 A technique for developing an immersive walk-through system implements a rendering method for superimposing computer graphics onto a panoramic movie in an immersive walk-through system.
 The system is composed of a locomotion interface and an immersive spherical display [2].
-Moreover, navigation is a representative task in a virtual environment (VE).
+Moreover, navigation is a representative task in a virtual environment.
 The locomotion methods affect the navigation performance and can cause involuntary movements by the users, which may cause critical safety problems [3].
-A defining virtual reality (VR) metric is the sense of presence, a complex, multidimensional psychophysical construct that represents how intense the sensation of actually being there is, inside the virtual environment (VE), forgetting how technology mediates the experience.
-The paper explores how locomotion influences presence, studying two different ways of artificial movement along with the Ve: walking-in-place (through head bobbing detection) and indirect walking (through a touchpad) [4].
+A defining VR metric is the sense of presence, a complex, multidimensional psychophysical construct that represents how intense the sensation of actually being there is, inside the virtual environment, forgetting how technology mediates the experience.
+Soler-Domínguez et al. explores how locomotion influences presence, studying two different ways of artificial movement along with the virtual environment: walking-in-place (through head bobbing detection) and indirect walking (through a touchpad) [4].

-The systematic review presented by the authors show a wide range of different locomotion techniques and each technique is characterized by different advantages and drawbacks, but classic locomotion techniques such as joystick outperformed all the proposed technique in the reviewed studies.
+The systematic review presented by Cherni et al. shows a wide range of different locomotion techniques and each technique is characterized by different advantages and drawbacks, but classic locomotion techniques, such as a joystick, outperformed all the proposed techniques in the reviewed studies.
 The authors also proposed taxonomy and two types of evaluation for locomotion techniques in a virtual environment [5].

-Another Room-Scale locomotion method is one of the most realistic locomotion methods used in virtual realityVR technologies.
+The "Room-Scale" locomotion method is one of the most realistic locomotion methods used in VR technologies.
 This is due to the natural interaction obtained through the tracking of its controllers and the head-mounted display with six degrees of freedom.
 However, mapping by the position between the physical and the virtual world limits the user's movement to the physical workspace provided by the corresponding device [6].
-The locomotion method appeared as a potential solution to the locomotion problem in virtual realityVR after the emergence and the democratization of the new generation of head-mounted display systems [7].
+The locomotion method appeared as a potential solution to the locomotion problem in VR after the emergence of the new generation of head-mounted display systems [7].

-The authors of another paper examine the effect of the amount of physical space used in the real world on one popular locomotion interface, resetting, when compared to a locomotion interface that requires minimal physical space, walking in place.
-The metric used to compare the two locomotion interfaces was navigation performance, specifically, the acquisition of survey knowledge [9].
+Paris et al. examine the effect of the amount of physical space used in the real world on one popular locomotion interface when compared to walking in place.
+The metric used to compare the two locomotion interfaces was navigation performance [9].